9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ### Binary I/O and qualified imports

-Let\'s develop a small function to illustrate some of the `ByteString` API.
+Let's develop a small function to illustrate some of the `ByteString` API.
 We will determine if a file is an ELF object file: this is the format used for executables on almost all modern Unix-like systems.

 This is a simple matter of looking at the first four bytes in the file, and seeing if they match a specific sequence of bytes.
-A byte sequence that identifies a file\'s type is often known as a *magic number*.
+A byte sequence that identifies a file's type is often known as a *magic number*.

 ``` example
 import qualified Data.ByteString.Lazy as L